 You’re never far from Mother Nature in Portland, and Forest Park is a gorgeous backdrop to the city’s downtown core, with over 5,000 acres of sprawling green space.
 Its size makes it one of the largest city parks in the country, and it’s the perfect place for a hike, run, bike ride or horseback ride.
 You can easily access the park through downtown via one of the many entrance points.
 Be sure to check out the Friends of Forest Park website for more information on seasonal events and activities.

-This outdoor market – which actually takes place on both Saturdays and Sundays from March through Christmas Eve – is a great place to hang out and enjoy checking out goods from local artisans and dining on international fare prepared right in front of your eyes.
+This outdoor market – which actually takes place on both Saturdays and Sundays from March through Christmas Eve – is a perfect free thing to do in Portland and a great place to hang out and enjoy checking out goods from local artisans and dining on international fare prepared right in front of your eyes.
 It’s always free to enjoy a relaxing stroll through the market, and of course there are plenty of items for sale including pottery, jewelry, clothing and candles.
 The market is located on the west side of the Willamette River under the Burnside Bridge.
 Entertainment changes weekly and may feature musicians, jugglers or other street performers.

 International Rose Test Garden

 Venture to the world-famous rose garden – the oldest public garden of its kind in the United States – and you’ll be wowed by the diverse and beautiful array of roses that are in bloom.
 The garden is primarily a testing site for new varieties, but is also popular among visitors who come to enjoy the picturesque landscape and stunning city views.
 Over 8,000 bushes are on display, so don’t forget to bring your camera and a picnic!
 The best time to catch the flowers in bloom is between early May and early June.